kavyagoudam/SystemDesignForDevops/sd-for-tiny-url/Readme.md

 2. Scalability: If not designed properly, a single point of ID generation can become a scalability bottleneck.
     Mitigation: Distributed ID generation strategies can be used to maintain scalability while preserving uniqueness

+Approach 3: ZooKeeper

+Zookeeper provides coordination services and configuration management for distributed systems
+* Zookeeper manages distributed network, active servers, and elects leaders.
+* Zookeeper provides a coordinated database and handles configurations.
+* Zookeeper is used in the design of a distributed URL shortener system.

+How it works?

+1. Assigning ranges to servers in a distributed system for URL shortening.
+2. Servers register themselves with a zookeeper and are assigned a range
+3. The range represents the counters used for URL shortening
+4. The counters are stored in memory and broken into ranges for efficient processing
+5. Shortened URLs are generated using a base 62 encoding
+6. The cache is used to store mappings for faster resolution

+Advantage of using zookeeper

+1. Zookeeper provides collision-free and scalable URL shortening system design
+2. Zookeeper ensures unique counters for each server to prevent collisions
+3. Zookeeper enables seamless coordination and scalability of servers
+4. Consistency in data is achieved by setting replication factor and consistency level
+5. Zookeeper can be used for distributed caching with scalability

 ### Custom Aliasing

 Custom Aliasing allows to specify their own hosrt URL instead of accepting a syste generated one.